-Stay in a hotel on the beach or at least somewhere with an ocean view.
+Stay in a hotel on the beach or somewhere with an ocean view.
 What’s the point of coming to Phuket and not seeing the beautiful sea!
-I’ve been living in Phuket for 10 years and the sea view still takes my breath away.
+I’ve lived in Phuket for ten years, and the sea view still takes my breath away.

 I love Kata Noi for its beach, and The Shore has amazing views and beach access.
 Kamala hill is lovely, and the sunset at Paresa Resort is breathtaking.
 Mai Khao Beach has Sala Phuket for the quiet, romantic getaway or Renaissance Phuket for a cosy stay with their full-blast facilities and services.
 See more hotels on the beach

-Phuket is known to host some of the world’s most stunning spas and wellness centres.
+Phuket hosts some of the world’s most stunning spas and wellness centres.
 The range of treatments is endless, and there is a package for every budget.
 The most famous spas are in 5-star resorts, such as Banyan Tree and require advance reservations.
 Some independent spas like Let’s Relax can accommodate you on short notice, but keep in mind that on a rainy day, everyone runs to the spas.
 If spa treatment is essential to your holiday, make sure you pick a hotel with a good one.
-Read more about Phuket best spas
+Read more about Phuket’s best spas.

 Phuket is a seafood paradise, and many will enjoy the freshest seafood.
 Fish, prawns, squids, lobsters, crabs, lots of crabs.
 Bring them on!
 Restaurants of my choice are Kan Eang @Pier, Mor Moo Dong, Kru Vit floating restaurant and Bang Pae Seafood, but you can pick any in our Top 10 Favorite Local Seafood Restaurants!

 A visit to a local market always gives me a real traveller’s feeling.
-Different vegetables, different Thai Fruits, various food and different smells (sometimes not very good I must say but well) There are nibbling like deep-fried chicken and sticky rice, BBQ pork on a stick or local Ar-Pong which is a thin pancake… try them all!6
+Different vegetables, different Thai Fruits, various food and different smells (sometimes not very good, I must say but well).
+There are nibbling like deep-fried chicken and sticky rice, BBQ pork on a stick or local Ar-Pong, which is a thin pancake… try them all!

 With such an easy-going tropical island mood, it’s no surprise that Yoga has become increasingly popular in Phuket.
 There are many studios around the island to continue your regular exercise or maybe learn something new.
 Read more